Yellow Brick Road

 All logical thinking would tell us that continuing to abuse drugs or alcohol is not healthy.
 How could we not know that?
 Who would choose to spend their days living on the streets, digging through garbage for food, stealing to get money for their next fix, spending time in jail, and basically ruining their lives?

-The brain is not functioning properly when in the midst of addiction.
+The brain is not functioning properly when amid addiction.

-According to NIDA, The National Institute of Drug Abuse, “When drugs enter the brain, they can interrupt the work and actually change how the brain performs it’s jobs.
+According to NIDA The National Institute of Drug Abuse, “When drugs enter the brain, they can interrupt the work and change how the brain performs its jobs.
 These changes are what lead to compulsive drug use, the hallmark of addiction.”

 When We Have Lost Our Heart